Garic152/pythonchess/docs/README.md

 </p>

 Figure 1 illustrates a significant disparity in speed between milestone II and milestone III, visualizing the effectiveness of our implemented refactoring and new features.

+When considering the average results from both Milestone II and Milestone III, the obtained ratio of 1530 to 7717 gives us an approximate speed improvement of around 5 times.

-We unfortunately weren't able to compare the speeds to
+We unfortunately weren't able to compare the speeds to milestone I because we didn't have any alphabeta search at that point.

 ## What we have learned